2008 United States House of Representatives elections in North Carolina: District 2

+Predictions

 District 3

 This district stretches along the northeastern and east-central portions of the state, including the Outer Banks.
-It has been represented by Republican Walter B. Jones, Jr. since 1995.
+It has been represented by Republican Walter B. Jones Jr. since 1995.
 Although Democrats have a 14-point plurality of registered voters, Jones had long been thought to have an unbreakable hold on this district.
-Much of this area had been part of the 1st prior to 1993, and Jones's father, popular 14-term Democrat Walter Jones, Sr., is still an icon in this region.
+Much of this area had been part of the 1st prior to 1993, and Jones's father, popular 14-term Democrat Walter B. Jones Sr., is still an icon in this region.
 However, Jones's voting record has shifted increasingly to the center for some time, and he has become one of the most vocal Republican opponents of the Iraq War.
 This has caused considerable chagrin among Republicans in his district.
 Onslow County Commissioner Joe McLaughlin announced in mid-2007 that he would challenge Jones in the Republican primary.
 Jones defeated McLaughlin in the May 6 primary, with about 60 percent of the vote.
 2006 Democratic nominee Craig Weber won his party's primary over Marshall Adame, carrying about 70 percent of the vote.
 The district has a CPVI of R+15—a three-way statistical tie for the most Republican district in the state, making it a very difficult pickup for Democrats on paper.
 CQ Politics forecasted the race as 'Safe Republican'.